 A Memorable Event/Linda McIngvale

 1011 Heights Boulevard

 The only one of its type on Heights Boulevard constructed of brick, this Queen Anne Victorian— widely known as Webber House—was built in 1907 by brick mason, Samuel H. Webber, for his family.
 It was listed in the National Register of Historic Places in 1984.
 Its asymmetrical hipped roofline has a gable end bay and a tower (or turret).
 It served the community as a quaint bed-and- breakfast for many years before Colleen and Kurt made it their home.
 The house features a side porte-cochere, a front porch with Doric half-columns on brick piers, windows with one-over-one lights and a recessed entry way.

 Head Docents: Anne Rodgers And Anne Sauber

-Advance tickets for $20 are available online at www.houstonheights.org, and beginning March 3, at Buchanan's Native Plants, 611 E. 11th St.; Jubilee, 325 W. 19th St; and Another Place in Time, 421 W. 11th St. Tickets may be purchased on the days of the tour for $25 at the Houston Heights Fire Station, 12th and Yale streets, and at all pre-sale ticket locations.
+Tickets are available at Buchanan's Native Plants, 611 E. 11th St.; Jubilee, 325 W. 19th St; and Another Place in Time, 421 W. 11th St. Tickets may be purchased on the days of the tour for $25 at the Houston Heights Fire Station, 12th and Yale streets, and at all pre-sale ticket locations.
 No tickets will be sold at homes on the tour.